 You can wear a costume over your usual clothes, but depending on the season, you might want to adjust.

 In summer, a T-shirt and shorts are recommended as the weather can get really hot.
-But in winter, layer up!
-Driving in the open kart can get chilly.
+But in winter, layer up as driving in the open kart can get chilly (and you’ll often be stopping at traffic lights).

 And regardless of the season, closed-toe shoes are a must.